green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 To get correct measurements, the tool requires a linux distribution as foundation, a webserver (instructions only given for NGINX, but any webserver will do), python3 including some packages, and docker installed (rootless optional).
 In this manual we are assuming you are running a Debian/ Ubuntu flavour of Linux.

-Currently the following distriubtions have been tested and are fully supported:
+Currently the following distributions have been tested and are fully supported:
 - Ubuntu 22.04
 - Fedora 38